Gregory K. Williams

 Fields of Study:

-Greg Williams will be graduating with his Doctorate in Viola Performance at the CUNY Graduate Center in May 2018, where he was a recipient of the Enhanced Chancellor's Fellowship, studying with Karen Ritscher and Dr. Linda Sinanian.
-Previously, Mr. Williams has studied with Michelle LaCourse at Boston University, where he received his Bachelor's Degree in Viola Performance, and with George Taylor at the Eastman School of Music, receiving his Master's Degree in Viola Performance and Literature.
+Greg Williams received his Doctorate of Musical Arts in Viola Performance at the CUNY Graduate Center, where he studied with Karen Ritscher and Dr. Linda Sinanian.
+Previously, Dr. Williams studied with Michelle LaCourse at Boston University, where he received his Bachelor’s degree in Viola Performance, and with George Taylor at the Eastman School of Music, receiving his Master’s degree in Viola Performance and Literature.